VoronDesign/VoronUsers/printer_mods/meteyou/gcode_buttons/Readme.md

 - unload filament
 ... if the extruder temperature is higher than 190 degrees, it will unload your filament and unlock the load filament button.
 - preheat
-... heatup the heater_bed to 100 degrees and set your chamber temperature to 50 degrees. if your heater_bed is already be heated, it will cooldown the heater_bed and set the chamber temperature to 45 degrees.
+... heatup the heater_bed to 100 degrees and set your chamber temperature to 50 degrees.
+If your heater_bed is already heated, it will cooldown the heater_bed and set the chamber temperature to 45 degrees.
 - load filament
-... if your filament is be unloaded (press the unload filament button before) it will be load your filament. if the filament is already be loaded, it will purge 20mm of filament with 5mm/s.
+... if your filament is unloaded (press the unload filament button before) this button loads your filament.
+If the filament is already loaded, this action will purge 20mm of filament with 5mm/s.
 - light on/off
-... with this button, your printer is only switch on/off your light.
+... with this button, your switch your case light on or off .

 --------------------------------------------------------------------------------
 How to build